Alek1414/LiquidCrystalMenu_I2C/README.md

 ### The `update_row` method

-Sometimes it is necesary to change a value of a row and to refresh the complete row the `update_row` method can be called.
+Sometimes it is necessary to change the parameters of a row and to refresh the complete row the `update_row` method can be called.
 As argument the position of the row to be updated must passed (the position in the array passed in the initialization of the object).

 ```cpp
 void update_row(byte pos);